TypeNetwork/Bungee-Playground/TRADEMARKS.md

-ASDF is a trademark of The Font Bureau, Inc.
+ASDF is a trademark of The Font Bureau, Inc. asdfasdjf;sdfj;ladskfj a;lksfjsad